-Internet For All Now Act of 2017 was sponsored by the California Emerging Technology Fund (CETF) and its partners to lay a foundation for the future of broadband in California.
-CETF provides leadership statewide to close the Digital Divide by accelerating broadband deployment and adoption of broadband for unserved and underserved communities and disadvantaged populations through public policy and community investments.
+The California Emerging Technology Fund provides leadership statewide and nationally to advocate for Digital Equity by accelerating broadband deployment and adoption for unserved and underserved communities and disadvantaged populations through public policy and community investments.